Patatruc/word-definition/README.md

 If no definition has been found or for any other error, the object contains only the the `word` field and the error message in an `err` field.

-##Notes:
+##Notes

 .
-If you request a **flexed form** of a word, say for instance the plural of a noun like "HOUSES" or the past participle of a verb like "BROKEN", the module returns the definition of the "dictionary entry", **not flexed**, ie of the singluar "HOUSE" or of the infinitive "BREAK".
-It won't return *"Plural of house"* (like the search result of "HOUSES" in the Wiktionary) but *"A structure built or serving as an abode of human beings."*
+If you request a **flexed form** of a word, say for instance the plural of a noun like "HOUSES" or the past participle of a verb like "BROKEN", the module returns the definition of the **root dictionary entry**, ie of the singular "HOUSE" or of the infinitive "BREAK".
+It won't return *"Plural of house"* (like the search result of "HOUSES" in the Wiktionary) -which would be totally useless- but *"A structure built or serving as an abode of human beings."*

 .
 I've used many regular expressions in order to isolate and "clean up" the definitions.
 There may be errors.
 Please report them to me and I'll try to refine the code.